 #4 – The Vilano Single Speed Road Bike

-I really like what Vilano is bringing to the bike world.
-They have creatively come up with an excellent way to deliver top-notch bikes to the market for only a fraction of the cost of their competition.
+I like what Vilano is bringing to the bike world.
+They have creatively invented an excellent way to deliver top-notch bikes to the market for only a fraction of the cost of their competition.

 While Vilano does not offer as much variety in colors and styles as some of the other bikes, this single-speed sure is an eye-catcher and is guaranteed to draw a lot of compliments.

 As far as the bike goes, I like their component spec.
 The frame is 4130 Chromoly, so I have no complaints with it.